ipikuka/remark-flexible-paragraphs/README.md

 ## Types

 This package is fully typed with [TypeScript][typeScript].
-The plugin options' type is exported as `???`.
+The plugin options' type is exported as `FlexibleParagraphOptions`.

 ## Compatibility